-Because TapeAlert provides the same type of cleaning as library-based cleaning.
-Veritas recommends disabling library-based cleaning when you use TapeAlert.
+Because TapeAlert provides the same type of cleaning as library-based cleaning, it is recommended to disable library-based cleaning when you use TapeAlert.

 About frequency-based cleaning

 Frequency-based cleaning occurs when the accumulated mount time exceeds the time you specify for the cleaning frequency.
 NetBackup updates the mount time for the drive each time a tape is unmounted.